asmodeus812/elearning/java-se-study/java-ocp/11-localization-and-zones.md

 [... rest of the output is elided ... ]
 ```

-There are multiple types of of localization formats
+There are multiple types of of localization formats, some of them include:

 - "hu" - stands for Hungarian, just one code where the code is the language code, doubles as country code and variant too
 - "ms_MY" - stands for Malay (Malaysia) - language and country code
 - "no_NO_NY" - stands for Norwegian (Norway, Nynorsk) - language, country and region codes
 - "th*TH_TH*#u-nu-thai" - two or three initial codes separated with, language, country code, variant and the extension is `u-nu-thai`

 Here is the general format of the locale or localization string.
 The locale coding scheme allows combining different
 variations to create a locale.